davidmiller/repertoire/content/pages/about.md

 plug gaps in the real books if you're struggling to find something.)

 The chord charts on this site are exported from [IrealPro](https://irealpro.com/).

+This site is made by [David Miller](https://twitter.com/thatdavidmiller).

+Get in touch with thoughts, ideas, corrections etc by emailing david @ dedpansincerity.com